tasxatzial/2048-game/README.md

 ### Board

-You can also customize the appearance and behavior of the board by defining the following custom properties in the root element of [board.css](src/css/board.css).
+You can customize the appearance and behavior of the board by defining the following custom properties in the root element of [board.css](src/css/board.css).

 * `--cell-size`: Size of each cell.
 Default is `4.5rem`;
 * `--cell-gap`: Gap size between cells.
 Default is `--cell-size / 18`;